JouChenLiu/JouChenLiu/README.md

   - 2021北資盃 - 第二名

 ### Languages & IT skills
-* IT Software: Microsoft Office, Java, C, Python, HTML/CSS/JavaScript/React, Microsoft Visual Studio, Android Studio, Firebase, MySOL
+* IT Software: Microsoft Office, Python, Java, C#, C/C++, HTML/CSS, JavaScript, React, Microsoft Visual Studio, Android Studio, Firebase, MySQL/SQL
 * Mandarin Chinese: Mother tongue
 * English: fluent / Tests dispensed by ETS: TOEIC 760 | CEFR B1

-### Professional & relevant coursework
+### College Graduation Project
 * Graduation Project: CAN - the Best Partner for Soothing Emotions
   - CAN is an music app of the best partner for soothing emotions.
   - It classifies music through AI, uses melody and lyrics sentiment analysis, obtains the emotional value of the song, and then classifies it, matches the emotional options input by the user, and uses music to lead you back from pessimistic thoughts, or to cheer you up.